Budget 101

 This will help you determine how your short-term spending must be, so you can achieve long-term financial success.

-Write a Budget Spreadsheet
+Write a budget spreadsheet

 After looking into your future goals, you must understand your current situation.
 In personal finance, this means analyzing your monthly income and expenses.
 Start by calculating your monthly salary after deducting taxes.
 This is the money you’ll work with, along with the monthly expenses, listed on your budget spreadsheet.